 The Story Trail is located at the McCarthy Trail, next to the Public Safety Complex at 160 NH-153.

-Ask us about sponsoring a book for the 2025 Story Trail Season!
+Ask us about sponsoring a book for the 2025 season!
 A donation of $75 sponsors a story for the trail.
-Email kmorin@goodwinlibrary.org for more information.
+Please email Kayla at kmorin@goodwinlibrary.org.

 We Have a Little Free Library!